aguinebe/aguinebe.github.io/_posts/2014-03-10-control-charts-detection-rules-with-table-calcs.markdown

 published: true
 ---

 In this article we'll discuss implementing [control charts] detection rules with Tableau.
 We'll assume here that you have determined the boundaries (also called limits) for your control chart.
 Typically this would be a mean value plus or minus 1x, 2x or 3x your standard deviation.
-In this article we will just use `[boundary]` as the limit we need to control.
+In this article we will just use `[bound]` as the limit to use.

 ### Control Charts Detection Rules With Table Calcs ###